sbmkvp/footfall_from_wifi_sensors/review/response.md

 reduced."
 This sentence is not clear.
 And the cycle length is not 4000 but 4096 = 2^12.

 > Thank you.
-This point has been boted and accommodated into the revised
+This point has been noted and accommodated into the revised
 > version.

 11. Regarding the issue of cycling sequence number, one could use a distance with a modulo : di,j = di - dj mod 4096.

 > Thank you very much for the suggestion.
 We carried out some tests on a
-> sample data of 1910 probe requests corresponding to just google phones with
+> sample data of 1910 probe requests comprising of google phones with
 > randomised MAC addresses captured in the pilot study and found that only
 > around 0.5% of the probe requests encountered the recycling of sequence
 > number.
 Which, in our opinion, doesn't influence the results in any
 > significant way considering the context.
 We have also included this in our
-> revised manuscript for the benefit of future research.
+> revised manuscript.

 ### 2.4 Typos and other remarks